Samuel Tenka

 The legislative power shall include the power to conduct investigations to inform its valid exercise and to punish contempt of such valid exercise.
 This, the SUBPOENA power, is "implicit" in the old Constitution.

-LEADERS --- The three Leaders of each Chamber shall by uniform monthly rotation take turns to preside over the Chamber and a fortiori to schedule the Chamber's business,
+LEADERS --- The three Leaders of each Chamber shall by uniform monthly rotation take turns to preside over the Chamber and a fortiori to schedule the Chamber's business.

-Each Chamber shall from its members choose its three Leaders by Group Selection, as follows.
+Each Chamber shall from its members choose its three Leaders by GroupSelection, as follows.
 Any group of more than one fourth of the Chamber's members duly sworn may choose one Leader, and no member shall belong to more than one such group.
 Upon vacancy among the Leaders, or with the signatures of a majority of the Chamber's members duly sworn, the three Leaders shall be re-selected.
-Each Chamber shall by simple majority adopt and amend its Rules.

 Acts of Congress

-BICAMERAL PASSAGE --- An Act of Congress --- whether bill, order, resolution, or vote --- shall, unless otherwise stated by this Constitution, require both simple majority of Representatives present and a simple majority But see FILIBUSTER paragraphs below. of Senators present.
+BICAMERAL PASSAGE --- An Act of Congress --- whether bill, order, resolution, or other vote --- shall, unless otherwise stated by this Constitution, require both a simple majority of Representatives present and a simple majority But see FILIBUSTER paragraphs below. of Senators present.

 All bills for raising revenue shall originate in the House; but the Senate may propose or concur with amendments as on other bills.